You-Gao/Blog/_life/2024-10-25-clemon-series.md

 The premise for this is simple: I get lost in an aisle and push the boundaries of my knowledge.[^1]

 ## AP.2
-1. On The Digital Humanities
+1. On The Digital Humanities - COMPLETED: dense, assumes of a lot of prior knowledge[^3]
-2. What Are The Arts And Sciences?
+2. What Are The Arts And Sciences? - COMPLETED: a good table book
 3. The Intellectual Life

 ## B.105